Bambam320/DnD-Battle-Arena/README.md

   ├── Home
 ```

 The ```<App>``` component provides routes to all the other main components in the app.
 The default path at ```"/"``` will display the NavBar component and unless there is a path after the default path, then the Home component will be rendered as well.
 The ```<App>``` will provide routes to all components and provides context to all components for the state of all characters, spells and the chosen opponent and fighter.
 It holds to effect functions that get all characters and all spells and set state with them.
-The fighter and opponent states are filled with default values until they are set with characters from other component.
+The fighter and opponent states are filled with default values until they are set with characters from other components.

 ```js
   //provides context for state declared above to all components and creates routes to match links that render the correct components